Quez Watkins Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Season Stats

-- Watkins has also contributed with 38 receptions for 563 yards.
-He's been targeted 55 times, producing 35.2 yards per game.
+- Watkins has put up 38 catches for 563 yards this year.
+He has been targeted 55 times and averages 35.2 receiving yards.

 - So far this season, 12.0% of the 460 passes thrown by his team have gone Watkins' way.

-- Watkins has seen the ball thrown his way seven times in the red zone this season, 12.1% of his team's 58 red zone pass attempts.
+- Watkins (seven red zone targets) has been the recipient of 12.1% of his team's 58 red zone pass attempts.

-- The Eagles have thrown the football in 47.1% of their plays from scrimmage this year while running the ball 52.9% of the time.
-This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Watkins' matchup with the Cowboys.